CodeToExpress/dailycodebase/PULL_REQUEST_TEMPLATE.md

-Please make sure you have done the following:
+# Please make sure you have done the following:

-- [ ] Created a folder with the name of language you code inside `/Day<n>/` directory (Where n is for nth day)
+- [ ] Created a folder with the name of language you code inside directory for the day you are making the contribution to
-- [ ] Added your Codes
+- [ ] Added your codes
 - [ ] Tested your codes
 - [ ] Added credits (author and date) at the top of the code
-- [ ] Updated README.md
+- [ ]  Updated README.md of the day you are contributing to
 - [ ] Added yourself as a contributor using `all-contributors-cli`